 You have the ability to hire legal representation during any of these proceedings if you don’t want to go it alone.
 If you’re successful and the court denies your creditor’s objection to discharge, then that debt will be erased by your bankruptcy discharge.
 If you’re not successful, then the debt will be non-dischargeable and you’ll have to pay it back after your bankruptcy case.

-What If I Can’t Afford Not To Use My Credit Cards And Stay Current With Minimum Payments?
+What if I Can’t Afford Not To Use My Credit Cards and Stay Current With Minimum Payments?

 Once you know that filing bankruptcy is the debt relief path you’ll take, it’s okay to stop making minimum credit card payments if doing so means you can afford necessities.
 Yes, this will ding your credit score, but you can begin rebuilding that after your discharge is entered.

-Past due payments and filing bankruptcy will appear on your credit report and affect your credit score.
+Past-due payments and filing bankruptcy will appear on your credit report and affect your credit score.
 Once your unsecured debts are erased by bankruptcy, then your debt to income ratio is more favorable.

-After discharge, you’re not carrying a large debt load and lenders know you can’t file for Chapter 7 bankruptcy again until 8 years have passed, so in some ways, you become a more desirable candidate for loans and lines of credit than before bankruptcy.
+After discharge, you’re not carrying a large debt load and lenders know you can’t file for Chapter 7 bankruptcy again until eight years have passed, so in some ways, you become a more desirable candidate for loans and lines of credit than before bankruptcy.